 Dana Grant, Film Competition Coordinator Raised on a farm in the woods of Connecticut, Dana gained an early appreciation for nature and living, growing things.
 She is a graduate of the University of Virginia, with a B.A. in Archaeology and Studio Art with a photography focus.
 A drive to explore has led her to a number of adventurous occupations such as training polo horses in Hawaii, leading dogsled tours through the Wyoming wilderness, and even washing dishes at a science station in Antarctica.
 Having made Jackson her home and begun work with the JHWFF, Dana is grateful for the chance to pursue an interest in media, expand her skills, and ultimately help benefit wild places and animals around the world.

-Melanie Judd, Development Associate Born and raised in Nashville Tennessee, Mel enjoyed exploring the countless hills and waterfalls surrounding her hometown and spent most summers on her grandparents’ farm.
+Melanie Judd, Client Relations Born and raised in Nashville Tennessee, Mel enjoyed exploring the countless hills and waterfalls surrounding her hometown and spent most summers on her grandparents’ farm.
 After moving to the Grand Tetons, the hills seemed more like stepping-stones.
 With a BS in Environmental Science from Belmont University and being an animal lover since childhood, Mel is passionate about habitat conservation and species preservation.
 She is a conservation photography enthusiast and cant help trying to capture the magnificent beauty of the natural world within her camera.
 Her favorite book is The Botany of Desire by Michael Pollan, and she fills her spare time exploring the nearby national parks and snowboarding in the backcountry.

 Kathryn Jeffords, Marketing & Strategic Partnerships Kathryn is a native North Carolinian, where she studied Strategic Communications and Business Administration at Elon University.
 She has worked on documentary film projects, including her own short documentaries on roller derby, as the Multimedia Editor of her university newspaper, and for Susie Films in Charlotte before moving to Jackson the summer of 2014.
 After a summer as an intern at JHWFF, she could not resist the call of the Tetons, and she joined full time as the Director of Marketing & Strategic Partnerships.
 Kathryn is a lover of traveling, cooking, film noir and Aziz Ansari.